emard/wifi_jtag/README.md

 LUA version of the above does the same protocol but in practice it will not work for longer transfers, only boundary scan.
+Works unstable and often reboots.
 It is here just as a proof-of-concept.

 For JTAG use Arduino C code.
 Slow: 750K SVF file uploads in 5 minutes.
+Firmware is useable but not completely stable, sometimes freezes or reboots.
 Precompiled binary is available in bin/

 The GPIO pinout:
     TDO=2, TDI=14, TCK=12, TMS=13, TRST=0, SRST=16, LED=15